African Economic Development 1 (MSc RID)

 The aim of this course is to increase students' capacity to use their growing knowledge of economic theory, development economics and econometrics in rigorous analysis of a subset of critical issues facing policy makers in sub-Saharan Africa.
 Attention is paid to data quality and the statistical problems that are a feature of the best applied economic literature covering these countries.
 The heterogeneity of African economies is stressed and students are encouraged to focus their written work on particular sub-regions, countries and sectors.
 The course also emphasizes the importance of a detailed grasp of economic history as a basis for critically assessing generalised debates on the determinants of recent economic performance.

 This course will delivered alongside the parallel course African economies 1: Applied Microeconomic Analysis, worth 18 CATS credits.
 Students will have the opportunity to attend all lectures and tutorial, but the examinable component will be approximately 85% of the 18 CATS credits syllabus.
-The following topics will not be part of the examinable component of this course: Week 10: Education & Economic Development.
+The following topics will not be part of the examinable component of this course: Week 8: Education and Economic Development.

 On successful completion of this course, students will be able to: